immutability-io/vault-ethereum/README.md

 ## Plugin Setup

 I assume some familiarity with Vault and Vault's plugin ecosystem.
 If you are not familiar, please [refer to this](https://www.vaultproject.io/guides/plugin-backends.html).
 I realize that it is a lot to ask for someone to be so familiar with something so new.
-I will be writing a series of tutorials around this space in the near future.
-I will link them here when done.
-I will (eventually) provide a Vagrant box and scripts that configure a Vault server that supports this plugin.
+I have a (GitHub repo that has instructions for installing Ethereum, Vault and the plugin)[https://github.com/immutability-io/immutability-project].

 For this to work, you must have a Vault server already running, unsealed, and authenticated.